-Currently, Federal regulations for the Upper Copper River District (Glennallen and Chitina Subdistricts) require users to have a subsistence fishing permit and allow the use of fish wheel, dip net, and rod and reel gear for the take of salmon.
-Households of Federally qualified subsistence users who have a customary and traditional use determination in both Subdistricts may be issued one permit for each in any given year.
+Currently, Federal Regulations for the Upper Copper River District (Glennallen and Chitina Subdistricts) require users to have a subsistence fishing permit and allow the use of fish wheel, dip net, and rod and reel gear for the take of salmon.
+Households of Federally qualified subsistence users who have a customary and traditional use determination in both subdistricts may be issued one permit for each in any given year.

-State regulations allow subsistence fishing in the Glennallen Subdistrict, but not in the Chitina Subdistrict.
+State regulations allow subsistence fishing in the Glennallen Subdistrict but not in the Chitina Subdistrict.
 The Chitina Subdistrict is designated as a personal use fishery.
 Under State regulations, permits can only be issued for either the Glennallen Subdistrict salmon subsistence fishery or the Chitina Subdistrict salmon personal use fishery in the same year, but not both.
-Fish wheels and dip nets are allowed in the Glennallen Subdistrict but not both in the same year, and only dip nets are allowed in the Chitina Subdistrict under State regulations.
+Fish wheels or dip nets are allowed in the Glennallen Subdistrict but not both in the same year, and only dip nets are allowed in the Chitina Subdistrict under State regulations.
+Fish finders or bathymetry devices are not currently addressed in State subsistence or personal use regulations, either under general provisions, or specific to the Upper Copper River District.